RockNRui/Common-Damage-Library/README.md

 ```
 Be careful not to overlap your ID with other datapacks that use this library!

-You can find a pre-made example of all of this already working in the below mentioned example.
+You can find a pre-made example of all of this already working in the aforementioned example.